AndyObtiva/perfect-shape/README.md

 - `#bounding_box`: bounding box is a rectangle with x = min x, y = min y, and width/height of shape (bounding box only guarantees that the shape is within it, but it might be bigger than the shape)
 - `#==(other)`: Returns `true` if equal to `other` or `false` otherwise
 - `#contain?(x_or_point, y=nil, outline: false, distance_tolerance: 0)`: checks if point is inside when `outline` is `false` or if point is on the outline when `outline` is `true`. `distance_tolerance` can be used as a fuzz factor when `outline` is `true`, for example, to help GUI users mouse-click-select a cubic bezier curve shape from its outline more successfully
+- `#intersect?(rectangle)`: Returns `true` if intersecting with interior of rectangle or `false` otherwise.
+This is useful for GUI optimization checks of whether a shape appears in a GUI viewport rectangle and needs redrawing
 - `#curve_center_point`: point at the center of the curve outline (not the center of the bounding box area like `center_x` and `center_y`)
 - `#curve_center_x`: point x coordinate at the center of the curve outline (not the center of the bounding box area like `center_x` and `center_y`)
 - `#curve_center_y`: point y coordinate at the center of the curve outline (not the center of the bounding box area like `center_x` and `center_y`)
 - `#subdivisions(level=1)`: subdivides cubic bezier curve at its center into into 2 cubic bezier curves by default, or more if `level` of recursion is specified.
 The resulting number of subdivisions is `2` to the power of `level`.
 - `#point_distance(x_or_point, y=nil, minimum_distance_threshold: OUTLINE_MINIMUM_DISTANCE_THRESHOLD)`: calculates distance from point to curve segment.
 It does so by subdividing curve into smaller curves and checking against the curve center points until the distance is less than `minimum_distance_threshold`, to avoid being an overly costly operation.
+- `#rectangle_crossings(rectangle)`: rectangle crossings (used to determine rectangle interior intersection), optimized to check if line represented by cubic bezier curve crosses the rectangle first, and if not then perform expensive check with `#rect_crossings`
+- `#rect_crossings(rxmin, rymin, rxmax, rymax, level, crossings = 0)`: rectangle crossings (adds to crossings arg)

 Example: